gbelcheva/transpoprtapi-homework/README.md

 ## Endpoints exposed

-This example app exposes the _/bus_stops_ endpoint, which retrieves 20 bus stops in a bounding box ordered by their Manhattan distance from the bounding box center:
+This example app exposes the _/bus_stops_ GET endpoint, which retrieves 20 bus stops in a bounding box ordered by their Manhattan distance from the bounding box center:

     http://localhost/api/v1/bus_stops